Naples, Italy

 When we asked people living in Naples what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Naples is a blend of vibrant culture, rich history, and a relaxed Mediterranean lifestyle.
 The city offers a lower cost of living compared to other Italian cities like Rome or Milan, making it an attractive destination for those looking to live abroad.
 The food scene is exceptional, with Naples being the birthplace of pizza and offering a variety of fresh seafood, pasta, and local wines.
 The city is also known for its friendly and welcoming locals, who are always ready to help newcomers settle in.
 The language barrier can be a challenge, as English is not widely spoken outside of tourist areas, but learning Italian can be a rewarding experience.
 Naples is also a digital nomad-friendly city, with numerous co-working spaces and cafes with reliable Wi-Fi.
 The city's central location makes it easy to travel to other parts of Italy and Europe.
 However, the city's chaotic traffic and occasional petty crime can be off-putting for some.
-Despite these challenges, the city's stunning architecture, breathtaking views of the Bay of Naples, and the nearby attractions like Pompeii and the Amalfi Coast make living in Naples a unique and enriching experience," remarked one expat living in Naples, Italy.
+Despite these challenges, the city's stunning architecture, breathtaking views of the Bay of Naples, and the nearby attractions like Pompeii and the Amalfi Coast make living in Naples a unique and enriching experience," wrote a member in Naples.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.